easierbycode/evil-invaders-phaser4/NOTES.md

-create a process and UI which allows user to select a character, then the enemy or playerData to be replaced ensure character texture[] frames all exist in atlas. if not, create a new atlas by letting user select from ref(db, "sprites"). also let user select a subset of those sprites for the character texture[], which are used for it's "default" animation
+create a process and UI which allows user to select a character, then the enemy or playerData to be replaced ensure character texture[] frames all exist in atlas. if not, create a new atlas by letting user select from ref(db, "sprites"). after creating atlas let user select a subset of it's frames for the character texture[], which is used for the character's "default" animation